-Personalize your logo: Each Edcamp is encouraged to be as creative as they choose in designing their logo.
+Personalize your logo: Each Edcamp is encouraged to be creative in designing their logo.
 Organizers often have students create their logo!
-Your logo creates an easy way for you to distinguish your Edcamp from the hundreds of others that are advertised through the official Edcamp website and across social media platforms.
+Your logo offers an easy way for you to distinguish your Edcamp from the hundreds of others that are advertised through the official Edcamp website and across social media platforms.